How long does it take to resolve a personal injury case?

 Step 4: Filing a Lawsuit

-If the parties cannot agree on a pre-lawsuit settlement amount, your case will move to the “litigation” stage and your lawyer will file a lawsuit in court.
+If the cannot agree on a pre-lawsuit settlement amount, your case will move to the “litigation” stage and your lawyer will file a lawsuit in court.
 This stage involves many technical and strategic decisions and therefore sheds light on the importance of selecting an experienced and knowledgeable legal team.
 Your lawyer will need to understand and comply with your jurisdiction’s statute of limitations, otherwise the court will reject your case because it was filed too late.
 Not every victim can file their case in every court.
 You need a legal team that understands the full range of options where your case can be filed and what the strategic advantages and disadvantages of each court are for your claim.

 At Munley Law Personal Injury Attorneys, our experienced litigators have won hundreds of cases in courts across Pennsylvania for over 60 years.